Canberra Remedial Massage (Ainslie, ACT)

 Massage cannot physically “break down” tissues.

-The sensation of release occurs because pressure and movement change how your nervous system interprets tension and pain, allowing muscles to relax.
+The sensation of release occurs because changes in pressure and movement alter how your nervous system interprets tension and pain, allowing muscles to relax.

 This is referred to as neuro-modulation, not mechanical breakdown (Ingraham, 2025; Keter et al., 2025).